PloneGov-IT/rg.prenotazioni/README.rst

 Notes
 =====

+**rg.prenotazioni 4.x** is a very deep rewrite of previous version; it's tested only on Plone 5 and was rewrited taking old parts of code when needed.
+We don't provide migration!

 **rg.prenotazioni 3.x** has been tested with Plone 4.2 and Plone 4.3 and works with Python 2.7.

 **rg.prenotazioni 2.x** has been tested with Plone 4.2 and works with Python 2.6 and 2.7.